Index symbols start with '$'. You can use indexes:

 You can also build your own blends.

 Whenever available, indexes are presented in their total return version.
 In a total return index, the dividends from securities in the index are reinvested.
 Total return indexes are preferable for benchmark purposes because they are a better representation of the total income (capital gain as well as income).
-Indexes in total return version are generally suffixed with the letters TR, although naming conventions vary between index providers.

 If an index is not available in Kwanti